Examiner's Report June 2011 Exam. Read this through and look at it when reflecting on your mock exam.

 achieving a level three or above.
 Many responses showed sound understanding of media

-techniques such as lighting, transitions, camerawork, sound and mise-en-scene
+techniques such as lighting, transitions, camerawork, sound and mise-en-scene.
+Slightly less

 with the difference between diegetic and non-diegetic sound but less assured when